dgnorton/faxme/README.md

 If setting up a DigitalOcean droplet, you'll also need to add a firewall and create a rule to forward the `faxme` port to the droplet.

 Once you've selected a server, copy the `faxme` binary to it.
-Run `fixme -h` to get a list of command line arguments.
+Run `faxme -h` to get a list of command line arguments.
 Most of the command line arguments can alternatively be read from a TOML file or environment variables.

 NOTES:
 * Running `faxme` without TLS enabled or without username and password set is considered unsafe and will require starting `faxme` with the `-unsafe` command line argument.